kodama78/WebpackProject/README.md

     - *HEROKU*
         - Make a `Procfile` - automatically executed by Heroku and tells Heroku what to run whenever we want to start up our server
-            - `web: node server.js` - this command tells Heroku that when we want start up our server as a **web** server to run this command
+            - `start: node server.js` - this command tells Heroku that when we want start up our server as a web server to run this command
             - Heroku works off git repositories (not github)
+            - Heroku CLI needed
+            - login to heroku with `heroku login -i`
+            - run `heroku create` inside project
+                - this will create the heroku project, give you the url and add it to the heroku git repository
+            - now push to the heroku master branch